picotorrent/picotorrent/docs/src/pql.rst

 Units
 -----
-PQL use the JEDEC Standard 100B.01 prefixes for its units of size and speed.
+PQL use the JEDEC Standard 100B.01 prefixes for its units of `size`_ and `speed`_.
 The units are used unquoted and are case insensitive.
+They can be separated with an optional white space from the numeric value.

+.. _`size`:
 .. _`size unit`:

 Units of Size